pyodide/pyodide/docs/development/abi.md

 The Emscripten version is 4.0.6.
 The Python version is 3.13.
 Python 3.13 must be used at build time.

-By default, C++ libraries are built with exceptions disabled, and `throw` is an abort.
+By default, emcc will compile and link C++ libraries with exceptions disabled, so that `throw` is an abort.
 The same is true for `setjmp`/`longjmp`.
-To enable exceptions and `setjmp`/`longjmp`, `-fwasm-exceptions` must be passed at compile time and link time.
+To enable exceptions and `setjmp`/`longjmp`, `-fwasm-exceptions` must be passed to `emcc` at compile time and link time.

 There is full support for `RPATH`.
 The dynamic loader will only load dependencies that are properly specified on the `RPATH`, just being in